vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 cf enable-feature-flag diego_docker
 ```

-A powerful feature provided by CF is multitennacy, where you can create a space for a team, an app or whatever your workflow requires.
+A powerful feature provided by CF is multi tenancy, where you can create a space for a team, an app or whatever your workflow requires.

 Create and target an organization and space
 ```